The key steps involved in delivering Al activities targeting young people are provided below.

 Increase community participation and social connection by:

-LDATs can also provide advice and support to help community organisations determine a course of action for delivering quality activities to reduce the misuse of alcohol and other drugs.
+LDATs can also provide advice and support to help community organisations determine a course of action for delivering quality activities to reduce the use of alcohol and other drugs.

 Consider action to increase social networks.
 This could include running networking events or increasing membership of local groups.
 Your team can build social connection through arts participation, promoting civic engagement and volunteering, increasing people’s sense of belonging, and promoting a culture where people support one another to engage in low-risk drinking practices.